-The biggest challenge many parents adopting a babyface is not knowing the exact timeline of arrival.
+The biggest challenge for many parents adopting a babyface is not knowing the exact timeline of arrival.
 While in some cases, parents may be matched with a pregnant mother and are informed of the due date, others may only be told a few days beforehand of a baby being matched with them.

 However, some agencies may suggest putting together a nursery and attaching a picture of it to their adoption application form.
 Expectant mothers may appreciate seeing the environment their baby is going to and choose you to be their little one’s parents.

 Many hopeful parents are planners and want to be prepared ahead of time so they’re not caught unawares should a baby suddenly arrive.
 If you’re a planner, you can list basic baby items and gear and purchase them in anticipation of your baby’s arrival.